 The Law Offices of Anidjar & Levine understands how difficult the emotional, physical, and financial pressures of a personal injury can be for you and your family.
 We offer a free consultation where you can learn more about how a personal injury lawyer in Gainesville, FL, can help you pursue compensation from the party responsible for your injury.

 You Can Recover Damages in a Personal Injury Case

-While each case is different, our personal injury lawyers in Gainesville can typically seek compensation for economic (monetary) and non-economic (non-monetary) damages you may have.
+While each case is different, making the amount of damages different, our personal injury lawyers in Gainesville can typically seek compensation for economic (monetary) and non-economic (non-monetary) damages you may have.

 Economic damages include: